JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_recipes.md

 <link-summary>Recipes for solving particular tasks with IntelliJ Platform Gradle Plugin</link-summary>

-## Run custom task with customized sandbox location
+## Run a custom task with customized sandbox location

 To create a custom task with the sandbox directory specified outside of the default <path>build/idea-sandbox/[TYPE]-[VERSION]/</path> location, pass the new location to its `prepareSandboxTask` sandbox producer configuration: